huggingface/blog/autoformer.md

     transformation = create_transformation(freq, config)
     transformed_data = transformation.apply(data, is_train=False)

-    # we create a Test Instance splitter which will sample the very last
+    # we create a Validtion Instance splitter which will sample the very last
     # context window seen during training only for the encoder.
-    instance_sampler = create_instance_splitter(config, "test")
+    instance_sampler = create_instance_splitter(config, "validation")

     # we apply the transformations in test mode
     testing_instances = instance_sampler.apply(transformed_data, is_train=False)